ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   that request, or to ignore responses to older QueryRequest messages before some configuration changes were made that affected their content.
   This is particularly useful when a TAM issues multiple concurrent requests to a TEEP Agent.
-The token MUST be present if and only if the attestation bit is clear in the data-item-requested value.
+The token MUST be present if and only if the attestation bit is cleared in the data-item-requested value.
 The size of the token is at least 8 bytes (64 bits) and maximum of 64 bytes, which is the same as in an EAT Nonce Claim (see {{I-D.ietf-rats-eat}} Section 3.3).
 The first usage of a token